 Replicating a historic bridge in Saskatoon

-Over a hundred years ago a bridge was built to connect Saskatoon and Riversdale.
-The Traffic Bridge crossed over the South Saskatchewan River, becoming the first vehicular bridge in what is now the City of Saskatoon.
-In 2010, due to safety concerns, the City closed the bridge indefinitely.
-The existing structure, a five-span, Parker-style, through truss bridge, is an icon of the community, and it would’ve been a shame to leave it in limbo.
+Over a hundred years ago, a bridge was built to connect Saskatoon and Riversdale.
+The bridge crossed over the South Saskatchewan River, becoming the first vehicular bridge in Saskatoon.
+The original structure, a five-span Parker-style through-truss bridge is an icon in the community, sitting close to the river with multiple connections to paths and riverbank trails.

 We're better together